 Studying crayfish

 As kids, so many of us spent countless hours in streams flipping over rocks in the hopes of finding crayfish.
 It seemed a tiny ecstatic miracle every time a crayfish appeared, waiting with its menacing claws pointing back up at us.
 As an adult, the joy of finding crayfish is no less compelling (at least for me).
-The technology used by astacologists (those who study crayfish) hasn’t progressed much beyond flipping rocks are catching crayfish with nets.
+The technology used by astacologists (those who study crayfish) hasn’t progressed much beyond flipping rocks and catching crayfish with nets.
 But doing so in a systematic way guided by scientific questions can yield some fascinating information about our aquatic ecosystems.
 Here are a few of the more common ways used by scientists to collect and study crayfish:

 Kick Seining: This is a method used by stream ecologists who study macroinvertebrates in general.
 A pair of people stand downstream holding a wide net (up to 20′ wide) while someone upstream walks down the stream kicking over rocks.
 Crayfish (and other macroinvertebrates) are dislodged and swept up by the current, tumbling downstream into the net.
 This works best in streams with higher flow velocity (Video)